The Pay and Non-Pay Content of Job Ads: Pay and Non-Pay Attributes in Vacancy Texts

-In total, our dictionary consists of 1,772 unique expressions, and each of the 47 attributes is associated with approximately 39 expressions on average, although some attributes have many fewer associated expressions than others.
-We have made the full list of expressions is available in an online repository, which is accessible through this \href{https://github.com/raudoly/content_job_ads}{ {\bf{link}}}.
-Differences in the number of associated phrases reflect both the number of ways an attribute is presented in vacancy texts and the specificity of an attribute.
+In total, our dictionary consists of 1,772 unique expressions, and each of the 47 attributes is associated with around 39 expressions on average, although some attributes have many fewer associated expressions than others.
+We have made this full list of expressions available in an online repository for other researchers to use.\footnote{This repository can be accessed at this link: \url{https://zenodo.org/records/14973628}.} Differences in the number of associated phrases reflect both the number of ways an attribute is presented in vacancy texts and the specificity of an attribute.
 For instance, the attribute ``inclusive work-life scheme'' is usually discussed using specific terms in Norwegian, which is why the model identifies only a small number of expressions for this attribute.
 Conversely, the attribute ``shift work'' is associated with many alternative expressions since there are many ways jobs can involve shift work.

-\paragraph{Step 3: Apply to all vacancies} We simply use our 1,772 unique expressions to generate job attribute indicators for all ads in the data.
-A job ad is defined as advertising a given attribute if any of the expressions associated with that attribute is found in the job description.
+\paragraph{Step 3: Apply to all vacancies} We use our 1,772 unique expressions to generate job attribute indicators for all ads in the data.
+A job ad is defined as advertising a given attribute if any of the expressions associated with the attribute is found in the ad text.